 HONOR AND MEMORIAL GIVING

 Gifts to the Building a Lasting Legacy Campaign can be made in honor of or in memory of a colleague, mentor, teacher, family member, or friend.
-It is a thoughtful and meaningful way to recognize service, leadership, retirement, and volunteer service.
-NAEYC members made gifts in honor of their staff and colleagues in lieu of a holiday gift or to celebrate special people during the Week of the Young Child celebrations.
+It is a meaningful way to recognize service, leadership, retirement, and volunteer service.
+Make gifts in honor of staff and colleagues in lieu of a holiday gift, or celebrate special people during the Week of the Young Child.

-Be certain when making a gift in honor or memory of that you include the complete names and addresses of honorees or their loved ones so appropriate acknowledgements can be made.
+When making a gift in honor or memory of someone, please be sure to include the complete names and addresses of honorees or their loved ones so appropriate acknowledgements can be made.

 GIFT OF STOCK